code-423n4/2022-07-swivel/README.md

 4. Deposit/Withdraw from compound and/or exchange/mint/burn zcTokens and nTokens through marketplace.sol
 5. Transfer fees

-Other methods (`splitUnderying`,`combineTokens`, `redeemZcTokens`, `redeemVaultInterest`) largely just handle fund custody from underlying protocols, and shoot burn/mint commands to marketplace.sol.
+Other methods (`splitUnderlying`,`combineTokens`, `redeemZcTokens`, `redeemVaultInterest`) largely just handle fund custody from underlying protocols, and shoot burn/mint commands to marketplace.sol.

 ## **Marketplace:**
-Marketplace.sol acts as the central hub for tracking all markets (defined as an asset-matury pair).
+Marketplace.sol acts as the central hub for tracking all markets (defined as an asset-maturity pair).
 Markets are stored in a mapping and admins are the only ones that can create markets.

 Any orderbook interactions that require zcToken or nToken transfers are handled through marketplace burn/mints in order to avoid requiring approvals.